dipu-ray/Phitron-B7/Module 14-Function/README.md

 ## 6. Function with no return + parameter
 - Program: `no_return_plus_parameter.c`
 - Program to 2 ways solve it and work.
 You can try more ways.

+## 7. Function with no return + parameter Animated
+- Explanation the first program.